inv4fee2020/pli_node_conf/node_autosetup.md

-This script will then load the job to the node using the API & return the generated job id to the terminal screen for your use in the AlarmClockSample job in remix.

-This ensures that all the values from the node deployment are consistent throughout the process and reduces the likelihood of errors.

-**NOTE : If NO job ID is returned then this indicates a potential issue with the External Initiator.**
+**NOTE : If NO job ID is returned then this indicates a missed step above (step 9) or potential issue with the External Initiator.
+Run `pm2 list` to ensure that the processes are running.**

 ---

-11. Once you have completed the [testing](https://docs.goplugin.co/oracle/testing) steps & the AlarmClockSample job run was successfully, you can now progres to [register an account](https://docs.goplugin.co/node-operators/how-to-register-sign-up) on the [oracles.goplugin.co](https://oracles.goplugin.co/) site and [submit your node for approval](https://docs.goplugin.co/node-operators/how-to-submit-node-details)
+12. Once you have completed the [testing](https://docs.goplugin.co/oracle/testing) steps & the AlarmClockSample job run was successfully, you can now progres to [register an account](https://docs.goplugin.co/node-operators/how-to-register-sign-up) on the [oracles.goplugin.co](https://oracles.goplugin.co/) site and [submit your node for approval](https://docs.goplugin.co/node-operators/how-to-submit-node-details)

 ---

-12. What should I do now?
+13. What should I do now?

     All operators should proceed to implement the following;
       - Setup some for of basic monitoring